bustardcelly/blog-to-markdown/blog-posts/2017/01/10/same-image/index.md

 <p>I am attempting to draw the same image, every day, all year.
 Check it out: <a href="https://bustardcelly.github.io/same-image-2017/" alt="Same Image 2017" target="_blank">https://bustardcelly.github.io/same-image-2017/</a></p>

 # Introduction
 I started this project on the first day of the new year (2017), and I have to confess: on the 16th day of the new year, I already **despise** the picture I chose to draw every day, _ALL YEAR_.
-That is expected, and truthfully my uneasiness of having to produce something related to this picture start around the 5th day into it; I didn't think it would happen that early... but it was bound to happen.
+That is expected, and truthfully my uneasiness of having to produce something related to this picture began around the 5th day into it; I didn't think it would happen that early... but it was bound to happen.

 # Why?